 Cameron Shear Relief Valve

-The Cameron shear relief valve pops open when pressure setting is exceeded.
+The Cameron shear relief valve pops open when the pressure setting is exceeded.
 The tripping pressure of the valve is determined by the strength of the shear pin.
-In this design the valve snaps fully open and there is no erosion of the piston or bore.
-A chart is printed on the manufacturer’s name plate from which it is possible to see which size of shear pin is needed for the required pressure limitation.
+In this design, the valve snaps fully open, and there is no erosion of the piston or bore.
+A chart is printed on the manufacturer’s nameplate from which it is possible to see which size of the shear pin is needed for the required pressure limitation.

 Cameron Type “B” Reset Relief Valve

 The Cameron type “B” reset relief valve provides the following features:

 - It opens fully when pressure is exceeded.

 - The pressure setting is indicated by a pointer.

 - The pressure setting can be changed with pressure on the valve by turning an adjusting nut.

 - The valve design prevents leakage or erosion.

 - The valve is set by a reset lever.